Free Discovery Call

 You Are Not "Too Sensitive"

 Understanding RSD is the first step toward managing it.
-The goal is not to stop feeling — it is to build strategies that prevent those feelings from controlling your life.
+The goal is not to stop feeling, it is to build strategies that prevent those feelings from controlling your life.
+You can explore more ADHD-related terms and concepts on the ADHD A to Z page, and find further support on my resources page.

 If rejection sensitivity is something you struggle with, book a free consultation and we can talk about strategies that work specifically for your brain.